Community-Hazard-Response-Platform/Community-Hazard-Response-Platform/README.md

 ### Interactive Map

-All needs (🔴 red pins) and offers (🟢 green pins) are displayed on a live Leaflet map.
+All needs (red pins) and offers (green pins) are displayed on a live Leaflet map.
 Assigned needs appear in blue.
 Clicking any marker opens a popup with full details — and if you're a volunteer, an **Accept** button to take on the need directly.

 The sidebar gives each user a personal view of their activity: submitted needs and offers, active assignments, and quick **+** buttons to create new ones.